solid/authorization-panel/proposals/LauncherApp.md

   * It creates a local resource space (an LDPC) for each App to use and sets the initial access rights to that space
   * It plays the role of the keychain for each App, by creating public/private key pairs for each App securely, publishing the public key and managing links from the user's WebID to the App instance profiles.
 It can also play the role of an OpenID Connect proxy.

-This proposal emerged out of [issue 45: User Controlled Authorization App and App Launcher](https://github.com/solid/authorization-and-access-control-panel/issues/45)
+This proposal emerged out of [issue 45: User Changeled Authorization App and App Launcher](https://github.com/solid/authorization-and-access-change-panel/issues/45)

 # Description